Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial

 Gadget’s Go Coaster – a great beginner’s coaster set inside the whimsical Toontown.
 Guests only need to be 35″ so many three-year olds are old enough to ride.
 It’s only one minute long (just a climb, drop and a few quick dips and it’s over), so the ride is over quickly.
 Perfect for first time thrill-seekers!

 Pirates of the Caribbean – it’s dark and somewhat spooky in here!
 With realistic Animatronic pirates, skeletons and two short water drops your little one might be trembling a bit.
 But it’s all a yo-ho good time in the end (no height requirement).

 Big Thrills at Disney’s California Adventure Park

-Drop in for a scream of a time at the Twilight Zone Tower of Terror!
+Drop in for a scream of a time at the Guardians of the Galaxy -Mission: BREAKOUT!
 I will confess that this ride is the only attraction I’ve never set foot on.
 I’m always worried it’s going to induce a headache with those random drops.
-It’s also a bit spooky, as I’ve gleaned from the images online.
-My stepdaughter has walked in and walked out in the past, saying she’s too scared to ride.
 Perhaps next time I’ll gain the courage?
 (40″ or taller)

 Pixar Pal-A-Round (formerly called Mickey’s Fun Wheel in Paradise Pier has two sections; one is a stationary gondola that turns just as any ordinary Ferris wheel.
 Choose the second gondola and you’ll enjoy a perilous swing each time the Ferris wheel rotates.
 Neither of them are appropriate if you’re afraid of heights (myself included!).
 Try it at night when the wheel is lit and it’s not as obvious to tell that you’re 150 feet in the air!
 (No height requirements)